-Step 8Remove the rear wheel by tilting the outwards towards you and rolling it back as shown.
+Step 8Remove the rear wheel by tilting it outwards towards you and rolling it back as shown.

-Step 9To re-install the rear wheel place the wheel back on the bike and push the axle through both the wheel and brake mounting bracket as shown.
+To re-install the rear wheel place the wheel back on the bike and push the axle through both the wheel and brake mounting bracket as shown.